dreness/gpt_filer/README.md

 ### Overview

-* Our prompt will include instructions to return code fragments as JSON objects, in the following form:
+* Our prompt will include instructions to return code fragments as JSON objects in the following form:

     ```json
     {